-- a.
-Lighting system shall support the capability of manual and/or automated Demand Response load reduction; to be initiated from the Base Building Lighting Control front-end. - b.
-Tenant's Contractor shall provide capability of global (excluding critical areas) lighting zone output set point changes based on (3) levels of Demand response. - c.
+- Lighting system shall support the capability of manual and/or automated Demand Response load reduction; to be initiated from the Base Building Lighting Control front-end. - Tenant's Contractor shall provide capability of global (excluding critical areas) lighting zone output set point changes based on (3) levels of Demand response. - c.
 Start & Stop of Demand Response mode shall be schedule based. - d.
-Schedule shall be adjustable by the Operator. - e.
+Schedule shall be adjustable by the Operator.

+- e.
 Associated Lighting Control graphic pages shall identify if Demand Response mode is active or inactive.
 If Demand Response mode is active; level of Demand Response mode shall be displayed. - f.
 Operator shall have capability to turn OFF ability for Demand Response mode on an individual zone basis. - g.
 A Sequence of Operation for Demand Response mode shall be submitted to Landlord for review and approval.

-6. Daylight Harvesting:
+Daylight Harvesting:

 - a.
 Lighting system shall support daylight harvesting.
 The system shall allow a continuous reduction of lighting levels between 80% and 10% to maintain the specified foot-candles at work surfaces. - b.
-Daylight harvesting shall operate based upon a closed loop control scheme; or hybrid open/closed loop control scheme.

-- 7. Sequence of Operation shall meet Tenant Construction Document requirements, California Title 24 energy code requirements; and these Tenant Construction Standards as a minimum.
+Daylight harvesting shall operate based upon a closed loop control scheme; or hybrid open/closed loop control scheme. - 7.
+Sequence of Operation shall meet Tenant Construction Document requirements, California Title 24 energy code requirements; and these Tenant Construction Standards as a minimum.
 If there is conflict between the noted source requirements; the more stringent requirement shall prevail. - a.
 Manual dimming: Wall switches may be used to dim the lights.
 Landlord shall be provided the ability to dim lights via Base Building lighting control system front-end computer.
 In daylight harvesting zones the act of manual dimming will lower the target light level. - b.
 Top trimming: Lighting system shall have the ability to control all dimmable ballasts and drivers to reduced lighting levels. - c.
 Occupancy timeout: - 1) Business Operating hours: Not to exceed 15 minutes. - 2) After hours: Not to exceed 5 minutes.
-ON shall be initiated by local manual override switch. - 3) Pathway lighting: Not less than 15 minutes. - 4) Transition timeout: At expiration of the occupancy timeout, lights may transition to 20% light level to warn the occupants, or turn OFF.
+ON shall be initiated by local manual override switch. - 3) Pathway lighting: Not less than 15 minutes. - 4) Transition timeout: At expiration of the occupancy timeout, lights may transition to 20% light level to warn the occupants or turn OFF.
 The lights may remain at the transition level for 1 minute and then turn OFF. - d.
-Open Office Lighting (not Pathway Lighting): - 1) Vacancy sensors: Lighting shall be controlled by vacancy sensors. - 2) Manual switching: Local override switching, aligned with occupancy zones, may be used. - e.
-Pathway Lighting: - 1) Business Operating Hours: Pathway lights shall turn ON according to an automatic schedule, which shall be adjustable, and will remain ON for the duration of the schedule. - 2) Non-Business Operating Hours: Pathway lights shall remain OFF except when an occupant is detected.
-If occupancy is detected in any occupancy zone the Pathway lights for all zones shall turn ON. - f.
-Egress Lighting: - Emergency lights shall turn ON/OFF according to typical lighting control sequences by application type, but must turn ON to full output during loss of normal power. - g.
-Enclosed Room Lighting (Office, Conference, Storage, Workroom, etc.): - 1) Lighting shall be manually switched ON via local wall switch(es). - 2) Lighting shall be controlled OFF by vacancy sensors.
+Open Office Lighting (not Pathway Lighting): - 1) Control sensors: Lighting shall be controlled by vacancy sensors; with Tenant option to utilize occupancy sensors in lieu of vacancy sensors. - 2) Manual switching: Local override switching, aligned with occupancy zones, may be used. - e.
+Pathway Lighting:

+- 1) Business Operating Hours: Pathway lights shall turn ON according to an automatic schedule, which shall be adjustable, and will remain ON for the duration of the schedule. - 2) Non-Business Operating Hours: Pathway lights shall remain OFF except when an occupant is detected.
+If occupancy is detected in any occupancy zone the Pathway lights for all zones shall turn ON.

+f.
+Egress Lighting:

+1) Emergency lights shall turn ON/OFF according to typical lighting control sequences by application type, but must turn ON to full output during loss of normal power.